 Anyway, as you can already tell, like any other system malfunction, we can easily fix the A2 boot issue and here are the troubleshooting methods that should be applied in this situation.

-How to fix the A2 PC boot issues
+How to fix the A2 motherboard error code

 Of course, after setting up the boot options accordingly you can successfully connect all your drivers normally.